Nina Sterckx: Career

-She won the gold medal in the women's 55 kg event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.
+Sterckx won the gold medal in the women's 55 kg event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.
 It was the first time a weightlifter representing Belgium became junior world champion.
 She won the bronze medal in her event at the 2022 European Weightlifting Championships held in Tirana, Albania.
 She also won the bronze medals in the Snatch and Clean & Jerk events with lifts of 94 kg and 111 kg respectively.

-She won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.
+Sterckx won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.
 She also set new junior world records in the Clean & Jerk (118 kg) and in total (213 kg).
-In preparation for the 2024 Summer Olympics, which only features the women's 49 kg and 59 kg weight classes, she decided to move down from the 55 kg to the 49 kg weight class.
-She finished in 6th place in the women's 49 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+In preparation for the 2024 Summer Olympics, which only features the women's 49 kg and 59 kg weight classes, she decided to move down from the 55 kg to the 49 kg weight class in this competition.
+Sterckx finished in 6th place in the women's 49 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.

+Sterckx won the silver medal in the women's 59 kg event at the 2023 European Weightlifting Championships held in Yerevan, Armenia.
+She also won the silver medals in the Snatch and Clean & Jerk events.
+In April 2023, she stated that she would decide on competing in the 49 kg or 59 kg weight class at the 2024 Summer Olympics after the Olympic qualification period.
+She competed in the women's 59 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.

+In February 2024, Sterckx competed in the women's 59 kg event at the European Weightlifting Championships held in Sofia, Bulgaria.
+She won the silver medal in the Snatch event and she was unable to complete a Clean & Jerk.
+In August 2024, Sterckx competed in the women's 49 kg event at the 2024 Summer Olympics held in Paris, France.
+She failed three attempts to lift 86 kg in the Snatch and she did not compete in the Clean & Jerk.